 Online daters make everything easier by picking out the right emoticon to convey their feelings rather than showing it through facial expression.
 They gain so much confidence when they are behind their computer screens, but display a different persona when you talk to them live.

 Meeting a person for the first time is not that easy because many people are imprisoned by the paralyzing fear of rejection.
-So, people choose to within the comfortable boundaries of online dating.
+So, people choose to stay within the comfortable boundaries of online dating.
 The problem is, dating via social media isn’t social at all.
 The very basic element of human communication is lost in the endless tapping of the computer keys.
 At the end of the day, this activity feels empty.
 After all, humans are designed for human contact.

 ‘Like a cliche’